 The new drive is a compact drive that fits in your palm.
-Made with a solid aluminum casing, the T7 Touch is rugged.
+Made with a solid aluminum casing, the T7 is rugged.
 Samsung says it can handle drops from a height up to 2 meters (6.6 feet).

 Note, though, that the drive is not scratch-resistant.
 So, don’t expect it to remain pretty if you drop it on a hard surface or keep it together with hard pointy objects like keys or nails.

 But the drive can indeed take some beating without causing harm to its information.
-And like the T5, the T7 touch comes with a USB-C port and includes a pure USB-C cable and a UB-A to USB-C cable.
-As a result, out of the box, you’ll be able to plug it into any host, both old and new.
+And like the T5, the T7 and T7 Touch feature a USB-C port and includes a pure USB-C cable and a UB-A to USB-C cable.
+As a result, out of the box, you’ll be able to plug them into any host, both old and new.

-Samsung T7 Touch’s specifications
+Samsung T7 and T7 Touch’s specifications

-Lightweight, high-security, integrated fingerprint scanner
+Lightweight, high-security, integrated fingerprint scanner option

-What makes the T7 Touch different from the T5 is the little square on top, of which edges work as a Motion LED indicator light, which shows the drive’s lock status and activities.
+What makes the T7 different from the T5 is the Touch version.
+It has a little square on top, of which edges work as a Motion LED indicator light, showing the drive’s lock status and activities.

-On the inside, the T7 houses an NVMe solid-state drive (SSD) as its storage space and its USB-C port features USB 3.0 Gen 2 (10Gbps).
+On the inside, both portable SSDs house an NVMe solid-state drive (SSD) and feature USB 3.0 Gen 2 (10Gbps).
 This combo promises significantly better performance than the previous Samsung USB portable SSDs.

 Helpful security software utility

 You now have two options to unlock it.
 You can touch the fingerprint scanner using a registered finger or run the Samsung Portable SSD Plus software and enter the password.

 Once the drive is unlocked, the Emotion LED will glow solid blue for a few seconds before turning itself off, until there are data activities which will cause the LED to light up in a circular motion.

-Samsung T7 Touch: Interesting performance
+Samsung T7 / Touch: Interesting performance

 Reduced sustained write speed in heavy operations

-It’s unclear which SSD the T7 Touch uses on the inside, but, according to Samsung, it features the company’s 3-bit MLC V-NAND with TurboWrite.
+It’s unclear which SSD is on the inside of the T7 / Touch, but, according to Samsung, it features the company’s 3-bit MLC V-NAND with TurboWrite.
 That said, 15GB is about the largest amount of data you can write to the drive at a time before its TurboWrite cache runs out.

-Consistently fast read performance, a cool operator
+Consistently fast read performance

-By the way, the T7 Touch remained cool during my testing, even during extended operations.
-Its security feature and the fingerprint scanner worked well, too.
+The T7 Touch’s fingerprint scanner worked well, too.
 I just needed to tap once on the scanner to get the drive unlocked.
 This level of ease of use makes it easy to take advantage of the drive’s security feature.